 There are numerous connections to famous names from politics, literature, horticulture and the arts, including Sir Winston Churchill at Chartwell, Rudyard Kipling at Bateman’s, Dame Ellen Terry at Smallhythe Place and Virginia Woolf at Monk’s House.
 All of these are within easy reach and many can be combined together for a great day out.

 But there is more to Kent than gardens and castles…… it is The Garden of England and also the home of fruit orchards and hops and of course English wine.
-Tenterden is the home of Chapel Down the multi-award winning producer of English Wines.
+There are an array of local vineyards to explore.
+Tenterden is the home of Chapel Down, the multi-award winning producer of English Wines.
 Chapel Down offers fantastic tours and tastings at their beautiful winery and vineyard where there is also an excellent bistro restaurant.
 Guided tours are available by advance booking in the growing season from May to October.
 See our Special Package.

 Local places to EAT

 The Three Chimneys, Biddenden

 The West House Restaurant, Biddenden

 The Cloudberry, Cranbrook